Photo: Wikimedia Commons (CC BY-SA)

 Layer for the fjord: The wind in Lysefjord can be fierce, funneled between those granite walls like nature's own wind tunnel.
 Even on a sunny day in port, bring a warm layer and windproof jacket for the boat.
 I watched tourists shivering in their summer clothes while locals smugly zipped up their Gore-Tex.

-Book the fjord cruise early: The Lysefjord cruises are popular with cruise passengers for good reason – they fill up fast, especially during summer months.
+Book the fjord cruise early: The Lysefjord cruises are popular with cruise passengers for good reason — they fill up fast, especially during summer months.
 Book online before your cruise or grab a spot as soon as you get off the ship.
+The cost is around 550 NOK ($52) per person for independent operators.

 Pulpit Rock reality check: Yes, the hike to Preikestolen is spectacular.
 No, you can't do it on a port day unless you're willing to skip everything else and still risk missing your ship.
 The four-kilometer hike (each way) plus 350 meters of elevation gain takes most people four to five hours, and that doesn't include transport time to and from the trailhead.
 From the boat below, you get the full drama without the time pressure.